TBernard97/lazy-scan-script/README.md

 # Lazy Scan Script

-This a wrapper to automate a large amount of the initial enumeration when doing CTF's or Pentests.
+This is a wrapper to automate a large amount of the initial enumeration when doing CTF's or Pentests.

 ## Installation
 Ideally the operating system should be one of the popular pentesting Linux distributions (Kali, Parrot, Black Arch etc.)